Different rocks create contrasting landforms and landscapes

 Limestone environments also have distinct underground features.
 You can find out about them here.

-In area of chalk bedrock soils are thin which means vegetation is mainly grasses.
+In the area of chalk bedrock, soils are thin, which means vegetation is mainly grasses.

 Chalk forms gentle hills inland (eg the South Downs in southern England) and steep cliffs at the coast (eg the Seven Sisters in Sussex and Flamborough Head).

 Chalk escarpments have a gentle slope (or dip) on one side and a steeper slope (or scarp) on the other (see image below).
-Chalk beds are good natural aquifers (underground areas that allow storage of water due to the porous nature of the rock).
+Chalk beds are good natural aquifers (underground areas that allow water storage due to the rock’s porous nature).

-Clay is a sedimentary rock made of tiny particles which come from the weathering of other rocks and minerals.
+Clay is a sedimentary rock made of tiny particles from weathering other rocks and minerals.

 The particles can be transported by rivers or ice and then deposited.
-Clay vales are frequently found at the foot of chalk escarpments, eg in the South Downs of Southern England.
+Clay vales are frequently found at the foot of chalk escarpments, eg, in Southern England’s South Downs.

 Clay collapses easily when wet (slumping) and forms gentle landscapes, which are frequently waterlogged.
 It is impermeable and is characterised by having many surface streams.